ranbureand/medlay/_chapters/pieces.markdown

 author: "Andrea Buran"
 date: 2015-02-03 11:16:00
 categories: hello world
-intro: "Juxtaposition in Time of Dynamic Images in Loop, Temporal Montage"
+intro: "Juxtaposition in Time of Series of Images, Temporal Montage"
 ---

 A piece is the **basic building block** of a medlay.